 Organised by the European College of Neuropsychopharmacology (ECNP)

 The European College of Neuropsychopharmacology (ECNP) is committed to ensuring that advances in the understanding of brain function and behaviour are translated into better treatments for brain disorders and enhanced public health.
 To achieve these goals, ECNP supports innovative research in neuroscience applied disciplines and facilitate the communication of ideas, discoveries and best practices.
 In addition, ECNP promotes the entry of early career scientists into the field and support their ongoing professional development, provides guidance and information to the public, and facilitate dialogue with regulators, government bodies, international agencies and industry.
 In this symposium, four leading experts in neuroscience applied research will outline their research and the field that ECNP is representing and highlight examples how basic neuroscience findings could be translated to clinical application.

-This mini-conference is inspired by three themes: First, Cajal Club-sponsored socials at SfN meetings and at other venues traditionally focus on the cerebral cortex.
+This Mini Conference is inspired by three themes: First, Cajal Club-sponsored socials at SfN meetings and at other venues traditionally focus on the cerebral cortex.
 Here we wish to highlight advances in several other model systems Cajal studied, with a focus on development.
 Second, we want to celebrate women in science by drafting a programme with women who work on these systems, especially in Europe.
 Third, we want to give Fernando de Castro an opportunity to discuss his recent article, “The women neuroscientists in the Cajal school”, to bring together these themes.
-Each women speaker will have the opportunity to talk about how they got into science and also about their current work.
+Each female speaker will have the opportunity to talk about how they got into science and also about their current work.

 Mini Conference Nicotine and the Developing Brain organised by SRNT-E